-Cornell University School of Hotel and Food Service Management caps, and labels.
+Cornell University School of Hotel and Food Service Management and labels.

-23. Wine Used for Wine Tastings
+23. Wine Furnished for Wine Tastings

-Effective Date: December 1, 1997; April 13, 2015 for bottles, corks, customers or prospective customers at a wine tasting.
+Effective Date: December 1, 1997; April 13, 2015 for bottles, corks, caps,

-Description: Exempt from tax is the wine or wine product, and the bottles, corks, caps, and labels used to package the wine or wine product that a winery, wine wholesaler, or wine importer furnishes to
+Description: Exempt from tax is the wine or wine product, and the bottles, corks, caps, and labels used to package the wine or wine product that a winery, wine wholesaler, or wine importer furnishes to customers or prospective customers at a wine tasting.